Maharashtra and Madhya Pradesh are the only two states to have a permanent authority and RERA websites also in place.

 - Since the developers now need proper certification and compliance related documents to have the project approved by RERA, addressing all the issues and having all the compliance in place is again a time-taking process.

-- The developer and agent registration requires a lot of hand-holding.
+- The developer and agent registration require a lot of hand-holding.

 - Many banks and financial institutions are waiting for clarity on factors like how the amount will be disbursed from an escrow account, the frequency of disbursements from the escrow account, etc.